HallemLab/Bryant-DeMarco-Hallem-2021/README.md

 5. [Authors](#authors)

 ## General Information
 This repository contains non-responsive code for the pre-processing and analysis for *Strongyloides spp* RNA-seq datasets.
 Preprocessed data is used as inputs for the *Strongyloides* RNA-seq Browser, a Shiny Web App for on-demand browsing and analysis of published bulk *Strongyloides* RNA-seq data.
 It also contains analysis code used to generate results discussed in Bryant, DeMarco, and Hallem (2021).
-[A preprint version of the manuscript is available on bioRxiv.](https://www.biorxiv.org/content/10.1101/2021.02.18.431867v1)
+[A preprint version of the manuscript is available on bioRxiv.](https://www.biorxiv.org/content/10.1101/2021.02.18.431867v1).
+A final version of this manuscript is [published in G3](https://pubmed.ncbi.nlm.nih.gov/33823530/).

 The sections below describe the contents of the primary subfolders within this repository.